SkygearIO/features/features/285-design-webhooks/events.md

 - `context`: object, the context of the web-hook.

 ## Versioning
-The content of top-level fields `type`, `id` and are guaranteed to exist and only backward-compatible changes would be made.
+All fields are guaranteed that only backward-compatible changes would be made:

-Field `version` in the payload would be updated when a backward incompatible change is made to `payload`, `context` or `seq`.
-Consumer should handle unknown version gracefully.
+- Existing fields would not be removed or changed in meaning
+- New fields may be added

 ## Context
 Each web-hook event would have a context, it contains the environmental